optimagic-dev/optimagic/docs/source/explanation/internal_optimizers.md

 The advantages of using the algorithm with optimagic over using it directly are:

-- optimagic turns an unconstrained optimizer into constrained ones.
+- optimagic turns unconstrained optimizers into constrained ones.
 - You can use logging.
 - You get great error handling for exceptions in the criterion function or gradient.
 - You get a parallelized and customizable numerical gradient if the user did not provide